kaliel86/kirby-plainkit-docker/README.md

 # About this fork

-This fork is a copy of the original Kirby plainkit with some added tools: docker, npm, ... to make me start kirby projects faster.
+This fork is an updated copy of the original Kirby plainkit with some dev tools added to make me start kirby projects faster.

+## Tooling

+- Docker container for portable environment
+- Gulp with browser-sync for hot reload
+- node-sass, postcss, autoprefixer, cssnano to compile scss to css

+## Start using this fork

+``git clone git@github.com:kaliel86/kirby-starterkit.git``

+``cd kirby-starterkit``

+``make dev``

+PHP server is running on ``localhost:8096``, feel free to change it in docker-compose

+Hot Reload server is running on ``localhost:3000``

+To prevent errors form api requests, Kirby panel is accessible on ``localhost/panel`` without specifying port (port 80)

 ## CLI